DataWithOjo/EDlearning-platform-data-warehouse/README.md

 A modern data warehouse built using the **Medallion Architecture** (Bronze, Silver, Gold) to model and transform structured data from a learning platform into insightful analytics.
 This project leverages **Microsoft SQL Server** and SQL transformations to simulate real-world data engineering pipelines, handling user activity logs, course structures, and feedback data.

 ---
+## 🧹 Data Preprocessing Before Ingestion (Bronze Layer)

+Before loading data into the **Bronze** layer, raw CSV files were first cleaned using Python to ensure consistency and compatibility with the SQL Server schema.
+This process involved:

+- Trimming extra whitespace from string fields
+- Ensuring data types match table definitions (e.g., integers for durations)
+- Resolving missing or malformed values if necessary
+- Exporting a clean version of the dataset (`lesson_table_cleaned.csv`) for loading

+This pre-ingestion data cleaning step is essential to prevent bulk insert errors and maintain the integrity of the raw layer in the Data Warehouse.

 ## 🗂️ Data Architecture